Valmet Nr I: Liveries

 For the Nr I type trams, HKL decided to adopt a new livery.
 Instead of the traditional green/yellow colours, the new trams were painted light grey, with an orange stripes running along the top and bottom of the carriage.
 In 1986 HKL decided to abandon the unpopular orange/grey livery, and by 1995 all trams of this type were painted in the green/yellow colours, with the top half of the tram painted yellow and the bottom half green.

 Tram number 45, the first to be modernised into Nr I+ class, was painted in an experimental livery coinciding with the modernisation.
 The livery was identical with the standard green/yellow colours, but had an additional narrow yellow stripe running along the bottom of the carriage.
 This livery was not adapted to any other trams, and number 45 later reverted to the standard livery.

-The interior of a Nr I tram after the 1st modernisation process.

 Interior layout and design

+Interior of an Nr I tram with low-floor extension.

 As built the Nr I class trams had a seating capacity of 41, with approximately 100 standing places, with the exception of the last tram of the class, number 70, which only had 39 passenger seats.
 Subsequently, the number of seats in all units was redecued by two, bringing the seating capacity down to 39 for numbers 31–69 and 37 for number 70.

 From 1982 onwards the conductor's seat was removed from all units (from thereon tickets were sold by the driver), and coinciding with this the seating arrangements of all Nr I trams was standardised to 39 passenger seats.
 Following the 1993–2004 modernisation process, HKL officially gives the seating capacity of all units as 39, with 106 standing places.

 Originally the seats of the Nr I class were covered beige-coloured artificial leather upholstery.
 As a part of the first modernisation process the original seats were substituted with ones upholstered in green fabric and featuring headrests made from green plastic.